Southwest USA - 10 Day Winter Itinerary

 Spend the day exploring Monument Valley.
-You are not allowed to go off the road unless you are with a Navajo guide.
+Tourists are not allowed to go off the road into the valley unless they are with a Navajo guide.
 So the best way to experience Monument Valley is to book a tour with a local company.

 We booked a horseback riding tour for the morning.
-Our Navajo guide said to use when we arrived was 'you guys are crazy.'
-I am not going to lie, it was very cold and we had gotten fresh snow overnight.
-We were originally planning to go out for 2 hours but we ended up only going out for 1.
-So if you choose to do this, be warned, and use extra layers to protect your fingers and toes.
-Besides the cold it was an amazing experience.
+The first thing our Navajo guide said to use when we arrived was 'you guys are crazy.'
+I am not going to lie, it was very cold and the ground was covered in a layer of fresh snow.
+We were originally planning to go out for two hours but we ended up only going out for one.
+If you choose to do this, wear extra layers to protect your fingers and toes.
+Besides the cold, it was an amazing experience.

 In the afternoon we did a Jeep tour through the valley, which I would highly recommend.
 Your Navajo guide will give you lots of information and point out all the rocks shaped like recognizable things.

-I really wanted to do a tour to Hunt's Mesa.
+Another tour I really wanted to do was Hunt's Mesa.
 The views look stunning, but these tours are pricey and take the whole day.

 Stay another night in The View Hotel.